 The simplest–but not necessarily easiest–boundary to set is “no.” Examples include refusing to check or respond to emails or spending time away from those who depend on you within designated time windows.
 By taking time for yourself, you’ll have more capacity to help others when you return.

 Boundaries can be difficult to maintain because of guilt, fear of missing out, or misplaced expectations.
 Yet when we set and hold healthy boundaries that prioritize our rest and sleep, we perform at a higher level and are generally much nicer to be around.

 If you reframe how you live your day in a way that honors your rest rhythms and prioritizes your self-care, you’ll start to experience more refreshing sleep at night.

 Kali Patrick, Entrepreneur Leadership Network Writer

-Kali Patrick is a sleep wellness coach who works virtually from Boston MA.
-She combines wellness coaching with therapeutic applications of yoga & meditation to help stressed-out busy people reclaim their sleep, energy, and enthusiasm for life.
+Kali Patrick is a sleep & well-being coach who works virtually from Boston MA.
+She combines health & wellness coaching with therapeutic applications of yoga & meditation to help stressed-out busy people reclaim their sleep, energy, and enthusiasm for life.